hslmith/vpc-ta-lab-202208/README.md

 	>Scroll down to Networking Section<br>
 	>Select you VPC you created in earlier step<br>
+	>Edit the interface and enable "Allow IP Spoofing"
 	>Double check your parameters<br>
 	>Click ‘Create Virtual Server’<br>